bobg/kodigcs/Readme.md

 such as release year, directors, actors, etc., then ssupdate will scrape the IMDb for that info and add it to the spreadsheet.
+**Update** Feb 2023:
+the IMDb now prohibits this scraping.
+As an alternative,
+you can use your browser to download the HTML for the desired IMDb page into a file named `Foo.iso.html`
+(for a row with a filename of `Foo.iso`) in the directory named by the `-htmldir` option.

 For this to work,
 the spreadsheet must be writable by the “service account” associated with the supplied credentials.